jefe101073/RestaurantReviews/JMCCANN_README.md

 - I decided to use Swagger to add some basic API documentation.
 In the documentation, I tried to specify any restrictions or errors that might be thrown because of issues.
 Also, Swagger does a very nice job of showing the endpoints, allowing to "Try it out" and documenting the DTOs.

 * After you turn your code over for the API, how might you help ensure future developers can feel confident updating it?
 - I added the DAO layer to allow for the API layer to be as clean as possible.
 Developers should feel confident because they can simply add/update/remove any functionality by following the same pattern.
 If backwards compatibility support is needed, Developers will need to be mindful of Database structural changes and functional changes.
-I also added a small set of unit tests for the controllers that implement the DAO functionality so that if breaking changes are made, the unit tests will fail.
+The deletions are not permanent, if something is deleted, the IsDeleted flag is set to true.
+This should help the data remain consistant because nothing will be lost forever.
+It also adds some audit capabilities if needed.
+I also added a small set of unit tests for the controllers that implement the major DAO functionality so that if breaking changes are made, the unit tests will fail.

+## Thank you!
+I appreciate the time you take to review my project!
+I know how time consuming a large code review can be.
+It has been very enjoyable to work on.
+Thank you very much for the opportunity.
+I hope that my solution is satisfactory, and I would love to hear any positive or negative feedback so that I may improve my coding skills.